On the Jacobs-de Leeuw-Glicksberg decomposition for representations of semigroups: Introduction

 We see that Corollary \ref{NewAdditionsToJDLG} is a generalization of Theorem \ref{KnownExamplesOfJdLG}(i) by taking $\mathscr{S} = S$, $\pi = \text{Id}$, and recalling that every discrete abelian semigroup endowed with the counting measure is bi-amenable.

 The main goal of the present paper is to give alternative characterizations of the reversible and almost weakly stable parts of the JdLG decomposition.
-Results relating the compact-weak mixing decomposition to the algebra of ultrafilters on $\mathbb{N}$ have been investigated in \cite{bergelson2007central,ProjectionLemma,bergelson2021iterated,mccutcheon2014d}, and in Section \ref{UltrafilterSection} we show that many of these results extend to JdLG-admissible semigroups of operators on a Banach space.
+Results relating the compact-weak mixing decomposition to the algebra of ultrafilters on $\mathbb{N}$ have been investigated in \cite{bergelson2007central,BMIPUltrafiltersAndSzemerediForGPolynomials,bergelson2021iterated,mccutcheon2014d}, and in Section \ref{UltrafilterSection} we show that many of these results extend to JdLG-admissible semigroups of operators on a Banach space.
 Alternative characterizations of $E_r$ are already given in Proposition 16.29 and Theorem 16.31 of \cite{OTAoET}, and we will build upon these characterizations in Section \ref{ReversiblePartSection}.
-Alternative characterizations of $E_{\text{aws}}$ in terms of flight functions were already alluded to in \cite[Corollary 5.9]{DeLeeuwGlicksberg}, \cite[Theorem 1]{dye1965ergodic}, and \cite[Page 88]{greenleaf1969invariant}, but were not stated explicitly prior to this paper.
-In particular, the next result follows from Theorem \ref{(Weak)EquivalenceForReversiblePart} and Lemma \ref{MeanCharacerizationOfAWS}.
+Alternative characterizations of $E_{\text{aws}}$ in terms of flight functions were already alluded to in \cite[Corollary 5.9]{DeLeeuwGlicksberg} and \cite[Theorem 1]{dye1965ergodic}, but were not stated explicitly prior to this paper.
+It is now known (cf. \cite[Theorem 4.3.13]{AnalysisOnSemigroups}) that a semigroup $S$ admits a bi-invariant mean $m$ on $W(S)$ if and only if we have $W(S) = \mathcal{SAP}(S)\oplus W_0(S)$, where $\mathcal{SAP}(S)$ is the space of strongly almost periodic functions on $S$, and $W_0(S)$ consists of those functions $f \in W(S)$ that have $0$ in the weak closure of the orbit of their right translates, and in this case we also have that $W_0(S) = \{f \in W(S)\ :\ m(|f|) = 0\}$.
+In particular, the next result follows from Theorem \ref{(Weak)EquivalenceForReversiblePart} and Lemma \ref{MeanCharacerizationOfAWS} and can be seen as an analogue of this classical decomposition.

 \begin{theorem} Let $E$ be a Banach space, $\mathscr{T} \subseteq \mathcal{L}(E)$ a JdLG-admissible semigroup of operators, and $E = E_r\oplus E_{\text{aws}}$ the JdLG-decomposition. \begin{enumerate}[(i)] \item The restriction of $\mathscr{T}$ to $E_r$ is weakly equivalent to a unitary representation $U$ of $\mathscr{T}$ on a Hilbert space $\mathcal{H}$.
 Furthermore, the representation $U$ decomposes into a direct sum of finite dimensional representations.